 Click OK to return to the Diagnostics settings panel.

 - Log: In the log section, select the data you want to stream, and then click Save.

 The selected data will now begin streaming to the event hub.

 Check Logz.io for your logs

-Give your data some time to get from your system to ours, and then open Kibana.
+Give your data some time to get from your system to ours, and then open your Logz.io Kibana account.

-If everything went according to plan, you should see logs (with the type
+If everything went according to plan, you should see logs of the

 If you still don’t see your logs, see log shipping troubleshooting.